 For OTC derivatives, credit value adjustments (CVA) and debit value adjustments (DVA) are used to cover expected credit losses.
 The CVA will depend on the expected future exposure (expected positive exposure) and the probability of default of the contractual partner.
 The DVA is determined on the basis of the expected negative exposure and on RBI's credit quality.
 The expected positive exposure is calculated by simulating a large number of scenarios for future points in time, taking into account all available risk factors (e.g. currency and yield curves).
-OTC derivatives are measured at market values taking into account these scenarios at the respective future points in time and are aggregated at counterparty level in order to then ascertain the expected positive exposure for all points in time.
+OTC derivatives are measured at market values taking into account these scenarios at the respective future points in time.
 Counterparties with CSA contracts (credit support annex contracts) are taken into account in the calculation.
 The expected exposures are not calculated directly from simulated market values, but from a future expected change in market values based on a margin period of risk of ten days.